onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Division of labor - sight and recognizing edges & features

+How do we better understand what understanding is?
 How do we better understand what understanding even is?
-Foundational, firm, solid, dependable, necessary Everything depends on it and builds on top
+Foundational, firm, solid, dependable, necessary
+    Everything depends on it and builds on top
+    NOPE - not the etymology of "under stand" understanding is a causal graph

 Make fun of handshakes in ape politics